 Dr. Alberto Corbino.
-For some 25 years, as a researcher, a professional and a community builder, I have been working to understand how the theories of sustainable development could be turned into practices, thus becoming an expert (although I don’t like this word – I prefer to say I am still experiencing) on the co-existence of legitimate and illegitimate systems of government and economies.
-I transformed this experience into training processes for students of any grade, a job I love: in my vision, understanding is essential to change.
+For some 25 years, as a researcher, a professional and a community builder, I have been working to understand how the theories of sustainable development could be turned into practices, thus becoming an expert (although I don’t like this word – I prefer to say that I am still experiencing) on the co-existence of legitimate and illegitimate systems of governments and economies.
+I transformed this experience into training processes for students of any grade, a job I love: in my vision, understanding is essential to make a change.

-I have taught for some 10 years Economics of Organized Crime and Social Innovation at Arcadia University – The College of Global Studies in Rome and Siracuse and Sant’Anna Institute in Sorrento (where I also taught: International Tourism: Italy, food and territory; Environmental law).
+I have taught for some 10 years Economics of Organized Crime and Social Innovation at Arcadia University – The College of Global Studies in Rome and Siracuse and by Sant’Anna Institute in Sorrento (where I also taught: International Tourism: Italy, food and territory; Environmental law).

 I have worked as part-time professor in Environmental economics and law at University of Naples – Federico II (3 years).

 I was the co-funder and co-manager of a consulting company on sustainable development policies (Heliopolis snc – 1995-2000) and a vocational training teacher and coordinator from 1994 to today.

 In 1998 I served as national expert at the European Commission in Bruxelles as coordinator of IMPEL – European Network for the Implementation and Enforcement of Environmental Law.

 In 2004 I completed an executive program in Innovation in Governance at Kennedy School of Government, Harvard University, MA-USA;